VisualComposer/builder/readme.txt

 * Update: Notification about 3rd party elements added to the element preview
 * Update: Empty space element updated to accept the various type of sizes
 * Update: Visual Composer and page builder buttons are aligned in height
-* Update: 'Lock' icon in the Visual Composer Hub opens Premium section of visualcomposer.io site
+* Update: 'Lock' icon in the Visual Composer Hub opens the Premium section of www.visualcomposer.com site
 * Fix: Goodreads widget works properly
 * Fix: Bold and Italic options of inline editor works properly with Total theme
 * Fix: Compatibility with One.com hosting environment